whucs21Mzy/Model-Phase-Transitions/README.md

 <img src="./assets/10-80.svg" style="width: 100%;height: 100%">
 </div>

-**Fig. 3: WikiText2 perplexity (PPL) trends for various structured pruning methods across sparsity levels ranging from 10\% to 80\%.
+Fig. 10: WikiText2 perplexity (PPL) trends for various structured pruning methods across sparsity levels ranging from 10\% to 80\%.
 The upper part of the figure shows the overall trend across the full sparsity spectrum, while the lower part zooms in on the 10\%--60\% range to highlight differences among pruning methods at moderate compression levels.
 Methods with "(ptb)" suffix indicate usage of the PTB calibration dataset in ablation studies.
 The results show that while many pruning methods suffer significant performance drops at higher sparsity, approaches like Wanda, SparseGPT, and ADMM consistently preserve model quality under lower sparsity, suggesting greater robustness and practical viability.
-Note that the magnitude pruning curve is omitted from the lower subplot, as it consistently shows the worst degradation and dominates the y-axis range in zoomed-in views.**
+Note that the magnitude pruning curve is omitted from the lower subplot, as it consistently shows the worst degradation and dominates the y-axis range in zoomed-in views.

 ---